 - Visit Fort Curtis and Freedom Park, two of historic Helena’s Civil War interpretive sites.
 Fort Curtis, located at 350 Columbia St., is a reproduction of the Union Civil War fort that was built in 1862.
 Freedom Park (located at 750 South Biscoe St.) includes five major exhibits that explore the African-American experience in Civil War Helena and was the first site in Arkansas named to the National Park Service’s National Underground Railroad Network to Freedom program.

 - Check out the “Front Porch Blues Bash” offered by the Delta Cultural Center.
 Offering a varied range of performers and musical styles, the event takes place at the Miller Annex, located at 223 Cherry, and is free and open to the public.
-This year’s performers include Blind Mississippi Morris, Gary Burnside, and the Front Porch Youth Jam.

 - Peruse the fabulous food offerings from the vendors on Cherry Street.
 You’ll find everything from alligator to barbecue to gyros to gourmet pickles to corn dogs!